The Ultimate Guide to Nearshore Software Development

 Language is only one ingredient in the recipe for a strong business connection.

-Successful nearshoring IT partners foster trust through transparent communication by intentionally adapting their work processes.
+Successful nearshoring IT partners foster trust through transparent communication by purposefully adapting their work processes.
 There are ways you can gauge a partner’s level of involvement from the get-go.
 We’re going to cover those in the “How to choose the right company” section.

-Body leasing instead of end-to-end problemsolvers
+Body leasing instead of end-to-end problem solvers

-Companies are increasingly moving away from this kind of partnership.
+Businesses are increasingly moving away from this kind of partnership.
 Especially in software development, where the subject matter is highly technical and delays are costly, market leaders want a partner capable of some autonomy.

 End-to-end providers communicate openly and keep you looped in.
 But thanks to their tech seniority, they’re also capable of offering support, taking initiative, and achieving goals without being micromanaged.
 They can step up when you’re under pressure and need your partner to take on some more responsibility.

 What can you do?
 Just look for a partner with a history of good working relationships.
 A look at their Testimonials page or their Clutch reviews will let you know if they’re experienced at smoothly becoming part of a larger operation.
 Ultimately, that’s what nearshoring is all about.
-Successful nearshoring IT providers have quick onboarding and team integration down to a science.
+Successful nearshoring IT providers have effective onboarding and team integration down to a science.

 How to choose the right nearshoring company for you